 Using the Imperfect Subjunctive

-In general, The subjunctive tense is used when the action you're talking about has a degree of uncertainty.
-The Imperfect Subjunctive is used for actions that are very unlikely to happen, or to have happened.
+The Imperfect Subjunctive is used for case (1): actions that are extremely unlikely to happen or to have happened.

 Forming the Imperfect Subjunctive